 64. Under Section 706(2) of the APA, a reviewing court "shall" set aside agency actions, findings, or conclusions when they are "arbitrary, capricious, an abuse of discretion, or otherwise not in accordance with law," or when they are adopted "without observance of procedure required by law."
 5 U.S.C. § 706(2)(A), (D).
 An agency action is arbitrary and capricious if the agency "relied on factors which Congress has not intended it to consider, entirely failed to consider an important aspect of the problem, offered an explanation for its decision that runs counter to the evidence before the agency," or if the agency's decision "is so implausible that it could not be ascribed to a difference in view or the product of agency expertise."
 Motor Vehicle Mfr.
 Ass'n v.
 State Farm Mut.
 Auto.
 Ins.
 Co., 463 U.S. 29, 43 (1983).
+While an agency may change its policy, practice, or position on a particular topic, it "must at least display awareness that it is changing position and show that there are good reasons for the new policy."
+Encino Motorcars, LLC v.
+Navarro, 136 S. Ct.
+2117, 2125-26 (2016).
+"It follows that an [u]nexplained inconsistency in agency policy is a reason for holding an interpretation to be an arbitrary and capricious change from agency practice."
+Id. at 2126.

 65. Under Section 706(1) of the APA, a reviewing court "shall . . . compel agency action unlawfully withheld or unreasonably delayed."
 5 U.S.C. § 706(1).
-Unlike claims brought pursuant to Section 706(2) of the APA which are limited to the administrative record before the agency at the time it issued its final decision, claims brought pursuant to Section 706(1) of the APA are not limited to the administrative record because ordinarily no record exists for agency inaction (rather than agency action).
+Unlike claims brought pursuant to Section 706(2) of the APA which are limited to the administrative record before the agency at the time it issued its final decision, claims brought pursuant to Section 706(1) of the

+APA are not limited to the administrative record because ordinarily no record exists for agency inaction (rather than agency action).